Cloudy1986/mark-mcleod-cv/README.md

 - Owning digital/technical products, their vision and roadmap
 - Prioritising what problems to solve, why they need to be solved and what not to prioritise
 - Understanding technical dependencies and constraints

+I've loved learning to code over the past 16 weeks and can't wait to start my new career!

 ## <a name="projects">Projects</a>